CIJ Summer Conference

 Tais Gadea Lara

 Tais Gadea Lara is a climate journalist from Argentina.
 Since 2014 she has been covering the climate negotiations and international politics.
-In 2024 she was a Climate Explorer at the Constructive Institute (Denmark) working on a global project to help journalists improve climate reporting.
+In 2024 she was a Climate Explorer at the Constructive Institute in Denmark, working on a global project to help journalists improve climate reporting.

 Tom Beal